-Old habits die hard during woman’s transition to a man
+Abby: Old habits die hard as woman transitions to a man

 Dear Abby: My daughter has been in a lesbian relationship for 14 years.
 They recently took me to lunch and informed me that her partner, “Nicole,” is in the process of transitioning to a male.